dieucao/fortune-teller-ruby/README.md

 ```
 cf restart fortune-teller-ui
 ```
-If you do have the experimental capi deployments enabled
+If you do have the very experimental capi deployments enabled
 ```
 cf v3-zdt-restart fortune-teller-ui
 ```